APIvahnenko/apivahnenko/README.md

 🌱 I’m currently learning **MLOps**

-👯 I’m looking to **collaborate on data projects to do with energy, economy, or health**
+👯 I’m looking to **collaborate on data projects to do with energy, economy, health or music**

 🤔 I’m looking for help on **how to implement a website content management systems**